Andrew Beal: Real estate investing

 At age 19, Beal became a real estate investor when he bought a house in Lansing for $6,500 and started leasing it for $119 per month.
 Beal became known for buying properties, renovating them, and selling them.
-In 1976, he attended an auction of federal properties in Washington, DC and bid on an apartment building in Waco, TX.
+In 1976, he attended an auction of federal properties in Washington, DC and bid on an apartment building in Waco, Texas.
 His winning bid was $217,500.
 Three years later he sold the building for more than $1 million.
-Also in 1976, he enrolled at Baylor University in Waco, TX, but left school to focus on business endeavors.
+Also in 1976, he enrolled at Baylor University in Waco, but left to focus on business endeavors.

 In 1981, Beal and a partner bought two housing project buildings in disrepair, the Brick Towers in Newark, New Jersey, for $25,000.
 Two years later, they sold the repaired buildings for $3.2 million to a private investor.
-In 2017, he sold his Dallas, TX estate, listed previously for $132 million, through Concierge Auctions for $36.2 million.
+In 2017, he sold his Dallas, Texas estate, listed previously for $132 million, through Concierge Auctions for $36.2 million.